haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 <hr>
 ## Introduction

-This tutorial demonstrates the use of HADDOCK2.4 for predicting the structure of an antibody-antigen complex using as information to guide the docking the knowledge of the hypervariable loops of the antibody and NMR chemical shift perturbation data pinpointing the binding site on the antigen.
+This tutorial demonstrates the use of HADDOCK2.4 for predicting the structure of an antibody-antigen complex using NMR chemical shift perturbation data for the antigen and the knowledge of the hypervariable loops on the antibody as information to guide the docking.

 An antibody is a large protein that generally works by attaching itself to an antigen, which is a unique site of the pathogen.
 The binding harnesses the immune system to directly attack and destroy the pathogen.
-Antibodies can be highly specific while showing low immunogenicity, which is achieved by their unique structure. **The fragment crystallizable region (Fc region**) activates the immune response and is species specific, i.e. human Fc region should not evoke an immune response in humans.  **The fragment antigen-binding region (Fab region**) needs to be highly variable to be able to bind to antigens of various nature (high specificity).
+Antibodies can be highly specific while showing low immunogenicity, which is achieved by their unique structure. **The fragment crystallizable region (Fc region**) activates the immune response and is species-specific, i.e. the human Fc region should not induce an immune response in humans.  **The fragment antigen-binding region (Fab region**) needs to be highly variable to be able to bind to antigens of various nature (high specificity).
 In this tutorial we will concentrate on the terminal **variable domain (Fv**) of the Fab region.

 <figure align="center">